Jul

 Eczema is a chronic skin condition that manifests as patches of skin that are cracked, crusted, red, scaly, itchy, swollen, and/or inflamed.
-Less common are blisters and bumps.
+Blisters and bumps are less common.
 Although there is no cure, there are treatments that help to improve the symptoms and prevent infection.

 According to the National Eczema Association, more than 10% of the US population is experiencing some form of eczema, most of which are children.
 However, more than half of them no longer show symptoms of eczema as they reach adolescence.